Tired of the Loneliness of the Long Distance Runner?Training Groups

 SMIRF (Summer Mornings Include Running Fun) North Cross Country Program

-- Number of participants: 15-30 runers of varying skill level per day
+- Number of participants: 15-30 runners of varying skill levels per day

 - Additional Information and Registration – RunSignup